Leptis Magna

 Hadrianic Baths

-The Hadrianic Baths at Leptis Magna were a remarkable complex of public baths constructed during the reign of Emperor Hadrian (117-138 AD), showcasing Roman engineering and architectural prowess in North Africa.
+The Hadrianic Baths were a remarkable complex of public baths constructed during the reign of emperor Hadrian (117-138 CE), showcasing Roman engineering and architectural prowess in North Africa.

 Located near the center of Leptis Magna, the baths were a sprawling structure designed not only for hygiene but also as a social and recreational hub for the city's inhabitants.
 The complex typically included various chambers and halls dedicated to different stages of bathing, such as hot rooms (caldarium), warm rooms (tepidarium), and cold rooms (frigidarium), all heated through a sophisticated system of hypocausts.